mvs-develop/dev.bitshares.works/docs/bts_guide/accounts/referral.rst

 Participation
 ----------------------

-Every BTS Holder can become a Lifetime Member and participate in the Referral Program.
+Every DNA Holder can become a Lifetime Member and participate in the Referral Program.
 In this program:

 ..
 Attention::